-Glenn Phillips, Director of Assessment at Howard, and his team started looking for new technology solutions for their course evaluations, planning, and assessment processes with the goal of implementing them campus-wide.
+Glenn Phillips, former Director of Assessment at Howard University, and his team started looking for new technology solutions for their course evaluations, planning, and assessment processes with the goal of implementing them campus-wide.
 And for this to be successful, they needed a group of champions who could help get their project funded, rolled out, and embraced by faculty.

 A “champion” for a technology initiative is a driving force behind the project and helps bring others along for the ride.
 They help spread the word about the project, alleviate concerns that others may have, and offer suggestions to make the project go smoothly.

 Phillips and his co-champions successfully implemented their Watermark technology solutions by following these five steps:

 Step One: Assess Your Needs & Build Your Team

 Start by assessing who your institution is and what problems need to be addressed.
 Once you know what you’re trying to accomplish, identify others who are aligned with the mission and can act as champions for the project.
 Consider who would be a model user within each department — these individuals are on board with the technology initiative and are able to articulate their department’s unique needs to make the solution work best for them.
 Ask the following questions:

 - How will technology help us reach our goal?

 - Do we have the resources needed to support the technology we want?